Meet the Committee

 Rachel completed her undergraduate degree at the Harriet L Wilkes Honors College of Florida Atlantic University, with a double major in Psychology and Political Science.
 She went on to complete her MSc in General Psychology at the University of Plymouth.
 Before becoming a Research Fellow, Rachel worked as a Senior Clinical Trial Coordinator at the Royal Marsden.
 She managed both the Head, Neck and Thyroid group as well as the Renal and Melanoma firm and was involved in numerous clinical trials, both academic and commercial in nature.

-You can email Rachel and David on: website@bpos.org
+You can email Rachel on: website@bpos.org

 Psychology Rep: Debbie Cavers, Usher Institute, University of Edinburgh (2021 – 2024)